rdlynx19/franka-whack-a-mole/README.md

 Authors: Ben Benyamin, David Khachatryan, Haodong Wang, Pushkar Dave, Sairam Umakanth

 ## Description
-This package contains Python API for making a Franka Emika Panda robot play whack-a-mole.
+This package enables the Franka Emika Panda robot play whack-a-mole on a custom whack-a-mole game.
 The physical setup requires a RealSense2 camera, a singular April tag attached to the base of the robot, a servo/hammer end-effector attachment connected to an Arduino microcontroller, and optionally a DIY whack-a-mole set attached to its own Arduino microcontroller.
 The game is played